 We can help create your perfect home

 Your perfect home will be as unique as you are, but there are a few major, practical considerations everyone should deal with before they start choosing the wallpaper.
-Here we help you decide if you should renovate, convert, extend or start from scratch and build your own home.
+Design And Draughting Services can help you decide if you should renovate, convert, extend or start from scratch and build your own home.

 Consider the way you live in your home now and think about where it doesn’t quite work – for instance do you regularly cook for friends but find yourself stuck in the kitchen on your own while your guests sit in another room enjoying themselves?
 Do the children share a bedroom when they are really ready for their own space?
 Do you have a dining room you only use at Christmas which might be better used as a home office?

 The first step is to decide which route you want to follow to improve your home.

 - Dormer loft extension

 If you are running out of space at home you have two choices, move or extend.